|Guide||♦||84 Triplogs||Active Topic|

 Great trail for beginners.
-Description is for a 3.75 mi RT hike with 450 ft accumulated gain to Chicken Point and back.
+The description is for a 3.75 mi RT hike with 450 ft accumulated gain to Chicken Point and back.

-Head out on the Bell Rock Path south.
+Head out on the Bell Rock Pathway south.
 What I believe to be the best view of Courthouse Butte is yours from the beginning.
-Little Horse Trail turnoff is a little over a quarter mile in.
+Little Horse Trail turnoff is a little over a quarter-mile in.
 Turn left onto Little Horse.
-You leave the wide Bell Rock Path and enter single track heaven.
+You leave the wide Bell Rock Pathway and enter single-track heaven.

 Enjoy the Sedona forest trail heading towards Madonna and the Praying Nuns.
 The southeastern edge of Twin Buttes is home to the nuns.
 The trail takes you around the eastern portion of Twin Buttes.
-Near the two mile mark you pass through a gate.
+Near the two-mile mark, you pass through a gate.
 Chicken Point is up to your left.
-Broken Arrow Trail along with Jeep tours and mountain bikers make this one popular spot.
+Broken Arrow Trail #125, along with Jeep tours and mountain bikers, makes this one popular spot.
 The views are awesome.
 Walking out on Chicken Point gave me the feeling of being in an Indian Jones spoof somewhere in Utah.

-Standing out on Chicken Point look up to your right.
+Standing out on Chicken Point, look up to your right.
 The nuns look like a fun scramble up.
 Forget it unless you are into dangerous territory.
 Loose rock on steep sandstone slopes is a recipe for disaster.
 If you plan on scrambling up to the Nuns, PRAY hard.
-No POINT in loosing your life for a view of Cathedral Rock.
-Return back by the same route.
+No POINT in losing your life for a view of Cathedral Rock.
+Return by the same route.

 Check out the Official Route and Triplogs.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.